 Studies

-questions from clients and to justify some safety procedures in force in
+inquiries and to justify specific safety procedures outlined in the

-the manuals.
-Since then, the concept has evolved to discuss various
+manuals.
+Since then, the concept has evolved to discuss various safety

-safety issues, and most of these studies have gradually been adopted
+issues, and most of these studies have gradually been adopted by

 can be seen in the two documents below, which can be taken as